Partial Identification in Matching Models for the Marriage Market: Empirical application

 \section{Empirical application}

-In this section, we use our methodology to re-examine some of the questions considered in the empirical literature on the marriage market that have been answered by relying on the Multinomial Logit 1to1TU model.
+In this section, we use our methodology to re-examine some of the questions considered in the empirical literature on the marriage market that have been previously answered by relying on the Logit 1to1TU model.

-An important question is whether educational sorting has changed over time as this can be key to understand the sources of inequality in intergenerational outcomes (see references in Section \MYref{introduction}).
-Detecting changes in educational sorting is challenging because it requires us to disentangle the effect of changes in the marginal probability distribution of education categories from potential structural changes in the match surplus.
+An important question is whether educational sorting has changed over time, as this can be key to understanding the sources of inequality in intergenerational outcomes (see references in Section \MYref{introduction}).
+Detecting changes in educational sorting is challenging because it requires disentangling the effect of changes in the marginal probability distribution of education categories from potential structural changes in the match surplus.
 In fact, men and especially women have become more educated over time.
-This implies that individuals with similar education levels are mechanically more likely to marry.
-We are thus interested in capturing the changes in educational sorting after having accounted for the variations naturally arising due to such distributional variations in education.
+This implies that individuals with higher education levels are mechanically more likely to marry.
+We are thus interested in capturing the changes in educational sorting after having accounted for the variations naturally arising due to distributional shifts in education.